magicicada/cs1px/cycle_1_refresher/cycle_1_lab_exercises.md

-# Cycle 1 Exercises – Python data structures, performing calculations and plotting
+# Cycle 1 Exercises – Python data structures, performing calculations
 ## Aims and objectives
 * Familiarise yourself with Jupyter notebooks if you haven’t used it in the last semester
 * Refresh Python fundamentals, such as lists, tuples, dictionaries